CMSgov/beneficiary-fhir-data/docs/rfcs/0000-fhir-trimmer.md

 * Query Level

 In the JPA (Jakarta Persistence) layer, we define entities that map to the database via @Embedded and @Column for building FHIR resources.
 The entities contain fields that map to columns which map to FhirPaths.
 When an object is requested (say a Claim) by a request, we build it as fully as possible (with some exceptions, like SAMHSA) and send it out.
-We already short-circuit on concepts like system type ()
+We already short-circuit on concepts like system type.

 To achieve our objective at this layer, it would require us to modify how we handle @Embedded and @Column with some sort of Hibernate interception.
 Given the complicated nature of implementing this and possible caching pitfalls + rewriting our entire JQL generating code, I have opted not to go with this approach.